navivan123/pokedex-cli/README.md

 Run the desired binary depending on your operating system.

 ### Method 2
-If you have go 1.23.1, you can simply run the CLI on Linux using the run.sh script.
+If you have go 1.23.1 and running Linux, you can simply run the CLI using the run.sh script.
 You can also use whatever go commands to build and run the program.

 ## CLI Breakdown: